rfwlab/rfw/docs/articles/index.md

 # Introduction

 You are reading the documentation for rfw v1.
+Use the centered search box in the top navigation for real-time results across all pages.

 ## What is rfw?